First published June 2017; updated June 2021

 Know the UV index

 The UV index measures the UV level at the surface of the Earth, and gives an indication of the potential for skin damage.
 It is calculated in a way that indicates the risk of developing sunburn, which is mainly caused by UVB.
 The UV index ranges from zero upwards – the higher the number the greater the risk.
-When the UV index is 3 (moderate) or above, protection is required.
 Learn more about the UV index here.

 An Irish context

-In Ireland, make sun protection part of your daily routine particularly from April – September, when the UV index is usually 3 or above, even when it is cloudy.
+In Ireland, make sun protection part of your daily routine particularly from April – September, when the intensity of sunburn producing UV is greatest, even when it is cloudy!
 Stay safe by limiting time in the midday sun when UV is strongest, typically between the hours of 11:00am-3:00pm.

 Remember the 5 ‘Ss’ of sun safety: Slip, Slop, slap, Seek, Slide